akornsys-rdi/pcbid-specifications/README.md

 ### 2D Barcode

-The numbering of PCBIDs can also be encoded in barcode format to be added in the silkscreen of the PCB.The barcode type for PCBID coding is **datamatrix**.
+The numbering of PCBIDs can also be encoded in barcode format to be added in the silkscreen of the PCB.
+The barcode type for PCBID coding is **datamatrix**.
 It is highly recommended to add the PCBID code in text in a location close to the barcode whenever possible.
 It works well to generate it in inverted colors and with a size in PCB not less than 6mm, as long as the color of the mask offers enough contrast.

+The numbering with which the barcode is generated should not include the tilde symbol `~`, while it is recommended that it be added to the PCBID code in plain text.

 ### When should I generate it?

 In order for the date embedded in the PCBID code to be valid, it must be generated and inserted once the PCB is finished, at the moment prior to generating the manufacturing files.
 This code will be valid and should not be updated until the next change in the PCB.

+### How do I generate it?

+Tools for PCBID generation are provided in the [PCBID Tools](https://github.com/akornsys-rdi/pcbid-tools) repository.
+If you are interested in creating your own generation tool or simply to know more details, you can look at the technical details section.

 ### Examples of use

 #### Case 1: First PCB

 1. Generate your author identifier from the author name you want (personal or brand name).
-E.g. `64M]` for `Foobar Inc`.
+E.g. `}HbH` for `Foobar Inc`.
 2. Generate your project identifier from the project name.
-E.g. `";Br` for `Foobar Project`.
+E.g. `gv0?` for `Foobar Project`.
-3. Sets the module and release fields to `01`.
+3. Set the module and release fields to `01`.
 4. Calculate the current week following the ISO 8601 model (`%V` in `date` syntax).
 E.g. `15` for `2020-04-11`.
 5. Add the last two digits of the year for the year field.
 E.g: `20` for `2020`.
-6. Concatenate the fields, this way it has to look like this: `64M]";Br01011520`.
+6. Concatenate the fields, this way it has to look like this: `}HbHgv0?01011520`.
 7. Insert the PCBID on the PCB.
-You can insert `~` at the beginning to indicate that it is a PCBID. `~64M]";Br01011520`.
+You can insert `~` at the beginning to indicate that it is a PCBID. `~}HbHgv0?01011520`.

 #### Case 2: Second version of the PCB

 1. Take the PCBID that was assigned to the previous version of this PCB.
-E.g: `~64M]";Br01011520`.
+E.g: `~}HbHgv0?01011520`.
 2. Increase by one unit, following the K85 charset, the release field.
-E.g: `~64M]";Br01021520`.
+E.g: `~}HbHgv0?01021520`.
 3. Recalculate the date when you have completed the changes to the second version of the PCB.
-E.g: `~64M]";Br01021820`.
+E.g: `~}HbHgv0?01021820`.
 4. Insert the PCBID on the PCB.

 #### Case 3: New board in the same project

 1. Take the author and project fields you had generated from this project.
-E.g: `64M]";Br`.
+E.g: `}HbHgv0?`.
 2. Increase by one unit, following the K85 charset, the module field.
 E.g: `02`.
 3. Restart the release field, as this is the first release of this PCB.
 E.g: `01`.
 4. When you have finished the design, calculate the date fields.
 E.g: `2120`.
-5. Concatenate the fields, this way it has to look like this: `~64M]";Br02012120`.
+5. Concatenate the fields, this way it has to look like this: `~}HbHgv0?02012120`.
 6. Insert the PCBID on the PCB.

-In this way your project with identifier `";Br` consists of the present PCB with PCBID `~64M]";Br02012120` and another PCB in its second version with PCBID `~64M]";Br01021820`.
+In this way your project with identifier `gv0?` consists of the present PCB with PCBID `~}HbHgv0?02012120` and another PCB in its second version with PCBID `~}HbHgv0?01021820`.

 ### FAQ